tokio-rs/website/content/blog/2021-05-14-inventing-the-service-trait.md

 }
 ```

-This means if the service is out of capacity, `poll_ready` will return
+If the service is out of capacity, `poll_ready` returns `Poll::Pending` and
-`Poll::Pending` and notify the caller using the waker from the `Context` when
+will notify the caller using the waker from the `Context` when capacity becomes
-capacity becomes available.
-At that point, `poll_ready` can be called again, and
+available.
+At that point, `poll_ready` can be called again and returns
-if it returns `Poll::Ready(())` then capacity is  reserved and `call` can be
+`Poll::Ready(())` indicating the capacity is reserved and `call` can be
 called.

-Note that there is technically nothing that prevents users from calling `call`
+There is still the caveat that nothing technically prevents users from calling
-without first making sure the service is ready.
-However, doing so is considered a
+`call` without first making sure the service is ready.
+However, we gave our
-violation of the `Service` API contract, and implementations are allowed to `panic`
+line of thinking in the previous section: enforce correct use in your framework
-if `call` is called on a service that isn't ready!
+types, and `panic` if `call` is called on a service that isn't ready.

-`poll_ready` not returning a `Future` also means we're able to quickly check if
+The `poll_ready` method not returning a `Future` also means you're able to
-a service is ready without being forced to wait for it to become ready.
-If we
+quickly check if a service is ready without being forced to wait for it to
-call `poll_ready` and get back `Poll::Pending`, we can simply decide to do
+become ready.
+If you call `poll_ready` and get back a `Poll::Pending`, you
-something else instead of waiting.
-Among other things, this allows you to build
+can simply decide to do something else instead of waiting.
+Among other things,
-load balancers that estimate the load of services by how often they return
+this allows you to build load balancers that estimate the load of services by
-`Poll::Pending`, and send requests to the service with the least load.
+how often they return `Poll::Pending`, and send requests to the service with
+the least load.

-It would still be possible get a `Future` that resolves when capacity is
+Note that it is still possible get a `Future` that resolves when capacity is
-available using something like [`futures::future::poll_fn`] (or
+available using something like [`futures::future::poll_fn`] or the
-[`tower::ServiceExt::ready`]).
+[`tower::ServiceExt::ready`] method.

 This concept of services communicating with their callers about their capacity
 is called "backpressure propagation".
-You can think of it as services pushing back on
+You can think of it as services pushing
-their callers, and telling them to slow down if they're producing requests too fast.
-The
+back on their callers, and telling them to slow down if they're producing
-fundamental idea is that you shouldn't send a request to a service that doesn't
+requests too fast.
+The fundamental idea is that you shouldn't send a request to
-have the capacity to handle it.
-Instead you should wait (buffering), drop the
+a service that doesn't have the capacity to handle it.
+Instead you should
-request (load shedding), or handle the lack of capacity in some other way.
-You
+either wait (buffering), drop the request (load shedding), or handle the lack
-can learn more about the general concept of backpressure [here][backpressure]
+of capacity in some other way.
+You can learn more about the general concept of
-and [here][backpressure2].
+backpressure [here][backpressure] and [here][backpressure2].

-Finally, it might also be possible for some error to happen while reserving
+Finally, because it might also be possible for some error to happen while
-capacity, so `poll_ready` probably should return `Poll<Result<(), Self::Error>>`.
+reserving capacity, `poll_ready` probably should return `Poll<Result<(),
+Self::Error>>`.

-With this change we've now arrived at the complete `tower::Service` trait:
+With this last change we've finally reached the complete definition of the
+`tower::Service` trait:

 ```rust
 pub trait Service<Request> {